Bloomberg L.P.: Acquisitions

 Since its founding, Bloomberg L.P. has made several acquisitions including the radio station WNEW, BusinessWeek magazine, research company New Energy Finance, the Bureau of National Affairs and the financial software company Bloomberg PolarLake.
 On July 9, 2014, Bloomberg L.P. acquired RTS Realtime Systems, a global provider of low-latency connectivity and trading support services.
 On August 13, 2019, Bloomberg acquired RegTek.Solutions in a move to expand its suite of regulatory reporting and data management services.

+On March 13, 2023, Bloomberg entered into agreement to acquire Broadway Technology, a provider of high-performance trading systems and fixed income trading solutions.

 Bloomberg Radio (formerly WNEW)

 In 1992, Bloomberg L.P. purchased New York Radio station WNEW for $13.5 million.
 The station was converted into an all-news format, known as Bloomberg Radio, and the call letters were changed to WBBR.

 Bloomberg Businessweek (formerly BusinessWeek)

 Bloomberg L.P. bought a weekly business magazine, BusinessWeek, from McGraw-Hill in 2009.
 The company acquired the magazine—which was suffering from declining advertising revenue and limited circulation numbers—to attract general business to its media audience composed primarily of terminal subscribers.
 Following the acquisition, BusinessWeek was renamed Bloomberg Businessweek.
 In 2018, Joel Weber was named editor of the magazine.